|

 and "down" and "sit" during the early classes

+before competition.
 The main thing is a love of working together and seeing it

 as a partnership.
 An English Cocker is smart enough to know